Winners of the 2020 Pauline Alderman Awards

-The International Alliance for Women in Music is pleased to announce the recipients of the Pauline Alderman Awards for Outstanding Scholarship on Women in Music for 2017.
+The International Alliance for Women in Music is pleased to announce the winners of the 2020 Pauline Alderman Awards for Outstanding Scholarship on Women in Music.

 Laurel Parsons and Brenda Ravenscroft